 To move from at-large elections to by-district voting the City needed to establish the data necessary to complete the process that meets state and federal requirements for the transition to districts.
-The City's demographer prepared the preliminary Council district maps, which were presented in a public hearing at the August 6 City Council meeting, a Special meeting on August 17, and a public hearing on September 17.
-The intent when making the two presentations of the preliminary Council District maps was to solicit input on issues the City Council and community felt needed to be prioritized in setting district maps, including the cohesiveness of neighborhoods and communities, other physical and geographic boundaries, and other factors.
+The City's demographer's draft district maps were presented at the August 6 meeting, a Special meeting on August 17, and on September 17.
+The intent when making presentations of the preliminary Council District maps is to solicit input on issues the City Council and community feel needed to be prioritized in setting district maps, including the cohesiveness of neighborhoods and communities, other physical and geographic boundaries, and other factors.

-The City has now hired a second demographer, NDC Demographics.
-The demographer has held several scoping meetings with the City, and the Enhanced Participation Kit launched the week of October 21.
+The City hired a second demographer, NDC Demographics, who held several scoping meetings with the City, and prepared an Enhanced Participation Kit.
 NDC has prepared three maps (NDC Map A, NDC Map B, and NDC Map C) for this public hearing.
 No additional maps have been produced by Compass Demographics since the October 1 public hearing.

 With additional maps, the City Council has asked that Staff organize additional public workshops, similar to the August 17 public hearing held at the Community Center, to be held at various parks throughout the City.
-A schedule of those meetings is attached as Exhibit 9.
+Those meetings began on November 13.